MariusAlch/order-book/README.md

 ---

+### Assumptions

+- Assumes 1 USDT is always equal to 1 USD
+- Assumes stable network connectivity; basic error handling is in place, but advanced reconnection or backfilling logic is out of scope.
+- Supports a fixed, predefined set of markets as required by the task.
+- This implementation focuses on visual and functional parity, not trading accuracy or production-grade risk handling.

+---

 ### Bonus Challenges

 Bonus features were not implemented due to time constraints.
 The focus was on delivering the core requirements within the suggested time frame.